 I am always on the lookout for good tools and greatly appreciate when people share recommendations.
 To pay things forward, this page has tools that I use and would recommend.
-Some similar websites that inspired this page include thea.codes, The Prepared, boltcutter, Becky Stern, Everything I know, and Cool Tools.
+Some similar websites that inspired this page include thea.codes, Scope of Work, Becky Stern, and Everything I know.

 A nice large surface to work on.
 It can easily be cleaned, won't melt or burn, and provides some handy sections/pockets for organizing small components.

 In the past I bounced around between using helping hands, a stick-vise, and small PanaVise for holding PCBs.
 Now I primarily use an Omnivise.
 It is hefty/sturdy and doesn't move around when you don't want it to, it can quickly be opened and closed for inserting or repositioning the board, and is small enough where you can easily rotate and maneuver it to access areas of the clamped PCB from different angles.
 I've not made one myself, but a 3D printed version weighed down with sand or BBs could potentially be a good, less expensive, alternative.

 Soooo much better than standard inexpensive sucker and well worth the expense.
 Occasionally you will need to replace the silicone tip as well as empty/clean out the inside and relubricate the o-ring with silicone grease.

 You'd think that all solder wicks are pretty much the same, but in my experience getting higher quality wick makes a big difference.

 Clipping leads often results in tiny pieces of metal launching across the room or potentially into your face.
 These flush cutters have a retaining clip that pinches down on the would-be projectile.

 Sometimes it is necessary (for probing or adding bodge wires) to gain access to copper that is covered by a PCB's soldermask.
 This scratch brush makes quick work of removing the soldermask.